 Small Business Loans

 If a company is unable to get a business loan, the entrepreneur might consider getting a personal loan & using it in their business.
 The entrepreneur must have a good credit history for raising a personal loan.
-We can get a personal loan by mortgaging home, jewelry, etc.
+One can get a personal loan by mortgaging home, jewelry, etc.

 Private Equity Firms

-Private equity is a type of equity capital that is not listed on any stock exchange.
+Private equity is a type of equity capital not listed on any stock exchange.
 These firms raise funds from investors.
 It then invests these funds to buy capital of promising startups & small businesses.
 The drawback of such finance is that the private equity firms will acquire a controlling position or substantial minority position in a company and then look to maximize the value of their investment.
 Thus, the entrepreneur might not have sole control over the business decisions, which may lead to conflict.

 Venture Capital Firms